megvii-research/PETR/README.md

   ```

 * Data
-Follow the mmdet3d to process the NuScenes dataset (https://github.com/open-mmlab/mmdetection3d/blob/master/docs/en/data_preparation.md).
+Follow the mmdet3d to process the nuScenes dataset (https://github.com/open-mmlab/mmdetection3d/blob/master/docs/en/data_preparation.md).
 * Pretrained weights
 To verify the performance on the val set, we provide the pretrained V2-99 [weights](https://drive.google.com/file/d/1ABI5BoQCkCkP4B0pO5KBJ3Ni0tei0gZi/view?usp=sharing).
-The V2-99 is pretrained on DDAD15M ([weights](https://tri-ml-public.s3.amazonaws.com/github/dd3d/pretrained/depth_pretrained_v99-3jlw0p36-20210423_010520-model_final-remapped.pth)) and further trained on NuScenes [train set]() with FCOS3D.
+The V2-99 is pretrained on DDAD15M ([weights](https://tri-ml-public.s3.amazonaws.com/github/dd3d/pretrained/depth_pretrained_v99-3jlw0p36-20210423_010520-model_final-remapped.pth)) and further trained on nuScenes **train set** with FCOS3D.
 For the results on test set in the paper, we use the DD3D pretrained [weights](https://drive.google.com/drive/folders/1h5bDg7Oh9hKvkFL-dRhu5-ahrEp2lRNN).
 Please put the pretrained weights into ./ckpts/.

 * After preparation, you will be able to see the following directory structure:
   ```